lvulliard/VisuMPN/README.md

 ### Aberrations and fusions exploration

-* Add fusions on Circos plots
-* Add option to filter variants on Circos plots
+* Correct display for single SNP on Circos plot

 ### Patient-specific data and differential splicing antigen summary